Buy The Best Rootstocks for Grafting Your Own Fruit Trees

-Pre-Order Bareroot Rootstocks For 2025/26 Winter Season
+Pre-Order Bareroot Rootstocks For 2026 Late Winter Season (Delivery from end of January)

 Grafting fruit trees is easy and fun.
 Apart from the rootstocks that you buy from us here, all you need to get started is a very sharp little knife, a cutting (called the scion) from your desired fruit tree, and some tape to hold the scion in place without the graft union drying out.